Creator2303/rtl8814au/README.md

 # rtl8814au
-Realtek RTL8814au edited for tx-power = 30db
+Realtek RTL8814au edited for tx-power = 30db but it'
+ needs more editing for the band 2.4ghz.

 ## 8814au ( 8814au.ko ) :rocket:

 ## Linux Driver for USB WiFi Adapters that are based on the RTL8814AU Chipset